The Discovery

 The entity’s words continued inside his head.
 ‘On the last day of the full moon in…’

-The rock landed next to him, and it pulsed again like a beating heart.
+The rock landed next to him.
+It pulsed again like a beating heart.
 Next to it lay the black gem set in a signet-type ring.
 ‘What in the hell…?
 There’s no way I’m putting that on!
 If he thinks he can buy me, he’s a fool.
-He returned the stone and the ring to the cupboard and slammed the door shut.
+He returned the stone and the ring and slammed the wardrobe door.

 Theo tried to go back to sleep but tossed and turned for the rest of the night.
 His dreams were filled with floating demons overpowering him and the entity’s voice roaring inside his head.
-He woke in the early hours of the morning and looked directly toward the wardrobe.
+He woke in the early hours and looked directly toward the wardrobe.
 Everything seemed back to normal.
-When he opened the wardrobe door the stone looked normal, but the ring no longer sat there.
+When he opened the wardrobe door, the stone looked normal.
+The ring had disappeared.
 ‘See, everything’s fine.
 It’s an ordinary rock exactly as I—’ The red pulse began again, and the same voice entered his head.
-‘It’s a rare and precious element, you fool! —a passage now opened to my world, whence I choose to activate it.
+‘It’s a rare and precious element, you fool! —A passage to my world, whence I choose to activate it.
 Moreover, for a simpleton such as you, an imparting of thought transfer.’

 Theo dropped the stone and covered his ears.
 He locked the talisman away as fading laughter riveted down his spine.
-At that moment he saw it…the ring with the black stone sat on his middle finger.
+At that moment, he saw the ring with the black stone.
+It sat on his middle finger.
 ‘What!
 But I didn’t put that on.’
-He grabbed at the ring trying to pull it off, but it stuck fast.
+He grabbed the ring, trying to pull it off, but it stuck fast.

 His bedroom door opened, and his father stood there.
 Theo hid his hand.